Freelancer in Germany: Everything you need to know

 • are self-employed;

-• decide your working hours and place of work;
+• choose your own working hours and workplace;

-• have no obligation to pay social security;
+• have no obligation to pay social security (unless voluntarily insured);

 Freelancer vs. Freiberufler: What’s the difference?